 Looking for a no-bake cheesecake?
-This cheesecake recipe includes a water bath with detailed instructions, but you might also like my favorite No-Bake Cheesecake Recipe!
+You might also like my favorite No-Bake Cheesecake Recipe!

 Cheesecake is one of those recipes that can be intimidating but it doesn’t have to be.
 Making cheesecake at home can be super simple with the right technique and attention to detail.
 In this post I’m going to show you how to make the best old-fashioned cheesecake ever with step-by-step instructions.

 There is nothing complicated about this recipe, which is just the way I like it.
 What you will end up with is creamy cheesecake and a buttery, delicious graham cracker crust.

 What’s even better about this recipe, is once you’ve tried it, you will see that it’s totally open to be adapted.
 You can change the crust, or mix in fun things like cookie dough, or swirl it with caramel or fudge.
 It’s truly the last cheesecake recipe you will need.
 (Update: I even created a chocolate cheesecake based on this recipe after so many requests, so make sure to check that out, if chocolate is your thing!)

 Let’s start with a quick look at the ingredients for this cheesecake recipe.
 (See the recipe card at the bottom of this post for amounts.)